Table of Contents

 By day four the symptoms will begin to subside.
 In all, opioid detox can take 3-14 days, and this timeline depends on how severe the opioid problem was.

 Treatment interventions include:

 - Individual Therapy Sessions.
-During these one-on-one sessions a therapist will help you delve into factors that might be driving the opioid abuse.
+During these one-on-one sessions, a therapist will help you delve into factors that might be driving opioid abuse.
 These might include using it to self-medicate a mental health issue, chronic pain, or a life event or trauma.

 - CBT.
 CBT teaches you how your thoughts can lead to drug abuse actions.
 CBT helps you replace those distorted thoughts and behavior patterns with healthy ones.

 - Group Sessions.
 Group therapy provides the social support that is so helpful for people in early recovery.
 The group will share their own stories and feelings with each other, as well as bond with each other.

 - Coping Skills.
 In recovery skills such as conflict resolution, problem-solving, anger management, and communication skills will be quite helpful.
 Rehabs include classes that teach these skills.

 - Holistic.
 Learning new ways to manage stress is essential.
 Rehabs show you how to practice mindfulness, yoga, and other methods to reduce stress.